bgabbasov/menta-0.3/doc/analysis/atomSpace[menta-26].md

 This page is related to JIRA task [Menta 26](https://menta-project.atlassian.net/browse/MENTA-26)

 ## Summary
-The following quiestions were asked from OpenCog guru and **waiting their answer** about
+The following questions were asked from OpenCog guru and **waiting their answer** about

-* transcation policy for concurrent access to storage
+* transaction policy for concurrent access to storage
-* serialized objects in currect implementation
+* serialized objects in current implementation
 * Data access

 [Answers](http://groups.google.com/group/opencog/browse_thread/thread/be3f37e079020357)

-Object serialization could not be performed via currect OpenCog architecture.
+Object serialization could not be performed via current OpenCog architecture.

 XML and SCM file formats is used by default.